Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 1. State Name

-â€?
-The name of State, is useful for judging in the code of signal callback.
+   â€‹		The name of State, is useful for judging in the code of signal callback.
 It is not only used to judge the current State directly, but also used to indicate the path of FSM.
 Therefore, please name your State reasonably, recommend to use snake_case to name State.

 > NOTE:
 >
-> â€?
-You can modify the State name by selete the State, and single click on it name in HFSM editor.
+> â€‹		You can modify the State name by select the State, and single click on it name in HFSM editor.

 2. State Type